devpi/devpi/doc/adminman/web.rst

 In devpi-web the templates use chameleon.
 For a full reference of chameleon templates, see the `chameleon documentation <http://chameleon.readthedocs.org>`_.

 For everything common in templates, macros are used.
-The only exception are the ``rootaboveuserindexlist`` and ``rootbelowuserindexlist`` macros which are only used on the devpi-web root page and are empty by default.
+The only exception are the ``root_above_user_index_list`` and ``root_below_user_index_list`` macros, which are only used on the devpi-web root page and are empty by default.
 They are provided as convenience, so you don't have to overwrite the whole root template to add some infos.

 If you start devpi-server with the ``--debug-macros`` option, then you can inspect the HTML of every page and look for the included comments to see where and which macros are used.